sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

         if (!isLast && !child.props.link) {
           throw new Error(
             `BreadcrumbItem child no. ${index + 1}
-            should be passed a 'link' prop`
+            should be passed a 'link' prop`,
           )
         }